theodorecurtil/iot_streaming_analytics/README.md

 The `start` script will also prompt you for your Mapbox API key, so have it ready.
 In case you do not want to make the account with Mapbox, you can just type in a random string or nothing at all.
 Script execution and everything else will work, you just won't have map data in the Superset dashboard.

+At some point, the `start` script will prompt you to clean and reset the Druid database, and then to start the Python producers.
+Before continuing with the script execution, perform the sanity check below.

 ### :medical_symbol: Sanity Check

 To check that all the services are up and running (you will see that a lot of Docker containers are running by now), visit the following urls and check that all the UIs load properly: